Gerda Weissmann Klein: Additional recognition

 Weissmann Klein was selected to be the keynote speaker at the United Nations' first annual International Holocaust Remembrance Day in January 2006.
-She spoke to school children and traveled the world to spread her message of tolerance and hope, meeting with world leaders.
+She spoke to school children in all 50 U.S. states and countless countries worldwide to spread her message of tolerance and hope, meeting with many world leaders and dignitaries such as Eleanor Roosevelt, Menachem Begin and Golda Meir.
+Gerda and her husband Kurt were invited to speak to the students at Columbine soon after the tragedy in April 1999.
+They made multiple visits to the community to help the students and their families manage their fears in the aftermath of the horrific attack.

 In 1996, Weissmann Klein received the international Lion of Judah award in Jerusalem.
-She received an honorary doctorate in Humane Letters from Rosary Hill College in 1975.
+She received 7 Honorary Doctorates throughout her lifetime.

 In 1997, President Bill Clinton appointed Weissmann Klein to the United States Holocaust Memorial Museum's Governing Council.
 In 2007, the museum bestowed Weissmann Klein with its highest honor at The Arizona Biltmore before 1,000 guests.
 She was inducted into the Arizona Women's Hall of Fame in 2021.